yashmodi9998/DishDiscover/README.md

 GOOGLE_MAPS_API_KEY = your-google-places-api-key
 ```

-4. Install Dependencies Using npm
+4. Install Dependencies Using npm and start server

 Install the required dependencies using npm: